pymeasure/pymeasure/docs/dev/adding_instruments.rst

         assert inst.ch_B.voltage == 4.56

 If you set the voltage of the first channel of above :class:`ExtremeChannel` instrument with :code:`inst.chA.voltage = 1.23`, the driver sends :code:`"SOURceA:VOLT 1.23"` to the device, supplying the "A" of the channel name.
-The same channel could be called with :code:`inst.channels[0].voltage = 1.23` as well.
+The same channel could be called with :code:`inst.channels["A"].voltage = 1.23` as well.

 Channels with fixed prefix